-For the ones who like to listen can play the following audio of the Tesla Q4 Earnings Call, the readers can skip down for the highlights of the call.
+The ones who like to listen can play the following audio of the Tesla Q4 Earnings Call, the readers can skip down for the highlights of the call.

-Special thanks to my friends over at CleanTechnica for posting the improved and trimmed down audio version to YouTube with clear markers on who’s talking as the timeline passes.
+Special thanks to my friends over at CleanTechnica for posting the improved and trimmed-down audio version to YouTube with clear markers on who’s talking as the timeline passes.

 TSLA Q4 2020 Earnings Call (audio)

 With the Tesla Gigafactory Shanghai and the US Fremont factory in full throttle, Tesla was able to achieve 500k+ units production and almost the same amount of deliveries in Q4 2020.
 This is more vehicles produced compared to Tesla’s entire history (talk about a growth story).
 The S curve has just started to take off.

 Tesla Fremont car factory has a total annual production capacity of 600k cars (Model S/X 100k & Model 3/Y 500k).
 With Giga Shanghai’s ability to produce 450k Model 3 and Model Y cars, Tesla is now able to produce more than 1 million cars a year (source: see 2020 Tesla report PDF below).